spacetivityteam/SpaceWorldManager/README.md

 # SpaceWorldManager
-A plugin to generate and manage minecraft worlds, developed by TGamings.
+A plugin to generate and manage minecraft worlds, developed by TGamings & FallenBreak.